Copyright © 2020

 What else is different about the Lil License?

 Some of the legal phrasing has been simplified, the legally UNNECESSARY SHOUTY TEXT quieted, and the words generally boiled down to a bare minimum.
 You may include the license verbatim or link to it instead, and there’s also a bit about having no obligations to provide support or updates to your code.

-This license won't work for my project because of [ ... ].
+This license won’t work in my country [ … ].
 Can I fix it?

 You certainly can.
-Although we've put significant care and thought into the precise formulation of this license, there's no reason why it shouldn't be made even better.
-In fact, the "Lil" stands for "Lil Improvable License".
+Although we’ve put significant care and thought into the precise formulation of our license, there’s no reason why it shouldn’t be made even better.
+In fact, the “Lil” stands for “Lil Improvable License”.
 Go ahead and make your changes.
-If you think they'd benefit everyone, please submit them on Github.
+If you think they’d benefit everyone, please submit them on Github.
 The goal here is to whittle this thing down to a minimal social and legal contract among authors, contributors and users of open source.
-In plain English.
+In plain English and Swedish.

 This license is a terrible idea.
 We need something more legally robust!

-If you're looking for a tried and tested, every term defined, dot the i's and cross the t's, permissive open source license, try the Apache License.
+If you’re looking for a tried and tested, every term defined, dot the i’s and cross the t’s, permissive environment, try the Casino utan Svensk Licens.
 It will serve you well.

 This license is a terrible idea.
-Software authors need to be able to be paid for their work!
+Players need to be able to access bonuses!

 I decided to license my project under the LIL.
 Does anyone care?

 We do.
 Please take a moment to add it to the wiki.